 Fred has a Ph.D. and a Master’s degree in Industrial/Organizational Psychology from Florida International University and a Bachelor’s degree in Psychology from the University of Florida.
 He is a Project Management Professional (PMP) and is also certified in Prosci Change Management and Human Capital Institute (HCI) Strategic Workforce Planning.

 William F. Rothenbach

-Bill obtained his M.A. in Industrial-Organizational Psychology from the University of Akron and his B.A. in Psychology from Edinboro University.
-He has over 35 years of domestic and international experience and has held human resources executive positions with companies like Black & Decker, Bausch & Lomb, Sara Lee and Fidelity & Guaranty Life.
+Bill obtained his M.A. in Industrial/Organizational Psychology from the University of Akron and his B.A. in Psychology from Edinboro University.
+He has over 40 years of domestic and international Human Resources experience and has held executive positions with companies like Black & Decker, Colfax, Bausch & Lomb, Sara Lee and F&G Life.
 Bill also taught for 5 years at Towson University as an Associate Faculty member in their Graduate School Human Resources Development Program.
-He is the author of numerous publications and holds the SPHR and SHRM-SCP Human Resources professional accreditations.
-Bill currently serves on the Board of Directors of the Chesapeake Human Resources Foundation (CHRF).
-He resides in Bel Air, MD with his wife Christine and is an avid painter.
+He is the author of numerous publications in the Human Resources field and holds the SPHR and SHRM-SCP accreditations.

 John W. Sigmon

 John is a visionary human resources and business innovation strategist with successes across for profit, not for profit, and public sector organizations.
 John is the Founder and CEO of Sigmon Leadership Solutions a boutique consulting and executive coaching practice.
 He previously served as the Chief Human Resources Office at AARP.